Concord Pole / Tora-mame

 (Pole) A Hokkaido heirloom, first introduced to Japan from the United States in the Meiji era’s Hokkaido development period.
 1, 2 This variety’s main production regions currently in Hokkaido are Iburi and Kitami.
 1, 2

-It was originally, “[…] found in a garden in Concord about 1860.
-Spreading gradually in use throughout that section, it became known as the Concord Pole bean and seed is still obtainable today,” (Commercial Vegetable Grower Issues 1-29, University of Massachusetts, 1937) According to the 1883 Documents of the Assembly of the State of New York, Vol 4, this variety was likely derived from a cross between the White Cranberry and Horticulture.
+According to a 1937 publication by the University of Massachusetts, it was originally, “[…] found in a garden in Concord about 1860.
+Spreading gradually in use throughout that section, it became known as the Concord Pole bean and seed is still obtainable today,” (Commercial Vegetable Grower Issues 1-29, University of Massachusetts, 1937) The 1883 Documents of the Assembly of the State of New York, Vol 4, briefs that this variety was likely derived from a cross between the White Cranberry and Horticulture.

-In Japan, this variety holds a reputation as an excellent boiled bean, for which it is alternatively called the ‘king of boiled beans’.
-Tiger Beans are described as having, “[…] a strong presence and are satisfying to eat.
+In Japan, Tora-mame holds a reputation as an excellent boiled bean, for which it is alternatively called the ‘king of boiled beans’.
+Tora-mame are described as having, “[…] a strong presence and are satisfying to eat.
 The taste is sweet and rich, but the aftertaste is refreshing.”
 (Murakami Farm, 2024) This variety was given the Japanese name ‘Tora’ (Tiger) due to the seed coat’s white and tan colouring and maroon stripes, which are similar to the fur pattern of a tiger.
 2

 Days to Maturity: